 6.2 On-demand podcasts

-If the idea of public speaking is too overwhelming for some of your virtual employees, consider creating a webinar or podcast playlist that they can listen to on-demand.
+If the idea of public speaking is too overwhelming for some of your virtual employees, then consider creating a webinar or podcast playlist.
+They can listen to on-demand in their leisure.
 Brownie points if the topic also doubles up as means to pick up new knowledge!

 6.3 Pet Project